drickev/Whatsapp-Manajement-Group-Bot/README.md

-# This bot using bayleis to run
+# This bot using baileys to run

 install dependencies
 npm install @whiskeysockets/baileys qrcode-terminal axios cheerio